-The Fullerton Joint Unified School District School Board of Trustees have approved the distribution of Chromebooks for each student.
+The Fullerton Joint Unified School District School Board of Trustees has approved the distribution of Chromebooks for each student.
 A Chromebook will be issued to your child for their use at school and home.
 We are excited to make this powerful tool available to our students.
 We also understand both students and parents are naturally concerned about keeping these tools secure and in good working order.

 Like textbooks, team uniforms and other school property issued to your child, there is a responsibility to take appropriate care of these valuable resources.
 The Chromebook is no different, but it does represent a cost to the district and consequent liability to students and parents.
 We have a warranty in place to cover the Chromebooks covered for manufacturing defects, but we know loss and accidents may also happen, even when students take good care of the device.
 In these instances, district policies, state regulations and practices require a fine be levied to cover the repair or replacement cost of district property.
 With Chromebooks, the cost of loss or damage is lower than many other technology tools, but it can still be significant.
+Information regarding Chromebook insurance and other technology policies can be located on the District website at www.fjuhsd.org.
+Refer to the following technology policies; BP and AR 6163.4.